PixelSam123/wordbun/README.md

 - Abandoned random word API usage
 - Added room-listing endpoint
 - Added accidental disconnection handling (gives you time to reconnect)
+- Much more convenient format to start a game

 ## APIs used